 Papillon Club at Riverview High School: www.papillonrhs.com

-The new members are all rising juniors and seniors at Riverview High School nominated by teachers.
+The new members are all rising juniors and seniors at Riverview and Booker High Schools and Sarasota Military Academy, nominated by teachers.
 The club will match select high school junior and senior girls with interested incoming freshman girls.
 The idea arose from the need of incoming freshman to have a feeling of belonging, a place to have questions answered and a "big sister" mentor.
 The purpose of this club is to mentor freshmen, to foster friendships and bonds amongst all grade levels, to create a safe environment for new students to ask questions and to have a positive direction , and do community outreach projects.

 The idea for the name of the club came from a past Riverview graduate, Katelyn Joy Derstine, who exemplified the club's ideals for mentorship and was killed in a motor vehicle accident while attending the University of Florida.
 Katelyn was an environmental horticulture major and had a fond appreciation for butterflies.